 I couldn’t walk through the food hall, accosted by all the delicious smells wafting through the air and not grab a bite to eat.
 A friend claimed that H & F Burger had the most amazing fries on the planet so I happily followed her and a group of friends and colleagues into the restaurant to find out for myself.

 Overseen by the prestigious James Beard Award-winning chef Linton Hopkins, H & F Burger highlights their famous burger which is made from beef that is 100% natural, zero-hormone, and Georgia-grown.
-H & F also makes their own mustard, ketchup, and pickles.
+H & F also make their own mustard, ketchup, and pickles.
 The burger and hand-cut fries and shake that I ordered did not disappoint.

 After lunch, I decided to explore some of the shops in the massive complex.
 Despite my full belly, I couldn’t resist a stop at Collier Candy Company.
 With a variety of old fashioned candies and current candy favorites, Collier’s is a fun stop that appealed to my sweet tooth.